 MC: I think the most groundbreaking aspect of ComicsGate is the YouTube platform that places creators in direct contact with their readers.
 On Twitter, comic pros try to preach and prescribe what readers should want from comics, but Comicsgate on YouTube allows fans to tell creators what they do want.

 JA: How are you juggling creating videos, your writing, and this crowdfund with your personal and work life?

 MC: I’m still looking for the magic formula there.
 Maintaining a YouTube channel takes a great deal of time.
 Add that to teaching classes and raising a special needs child while running an Indiegogo, and sleep becomes a fleeting luxury.
 I did plan the campaign to launch during this spring semester, when my teaching load is light.
 I also chose the fall for the delivery date, giving me and Dave the entire summer, when I’m not teaching at all, to wrap things up.
 I’ve found that scheduling and planning is just as important as marketing when it comes to a successful campaign.

 JA: I think that’s a wise move.
 Hopefully people will get on board and back this campaign so you can do even more of these anthology books.
 They’re my favorite kind of comic.
 Thanks for the chat, Professor Geek!

 Comic geek, movie nerd, father, and husband - but not necessarily in that order.
-Current captain of this ship o' fools who is rapidly training everyone's computers and snarkphone spell-checkers to misspell 'supposebly.'
+Former captain of this ship o' fools secretly training everyone's computers and snarkphone spell-checkers to misspell 'supposebly.'